 Alongside this, IPUP also studies active participatory engagement with the past on the part of the public (using audience research methodologies), in order to generate data that will illuminate the ways in which the public interacts with different events and genres, including anniversaries and commemorations, uncomfortable pasts and re-enactments.

 IPUP’s ongoing research involves actively working in partnership with media and heritage practitioners, to refine their history-based offerings to current audiences and also to pilot interpretation aimed at those not yet engaged, and thus increase and diversify audiences to include sections of society which, for economic or cultural reasons, are not traditionally engaged with the past’s narratives.

-The Institute for the Public Understanding of the Past is located in the Department of History at the Humanities Research Centre and works in an interdisciplinary context with academics from the departments of Archaeology, History of Art, English and Related Literature, Politics, the Centre for Applied Human Rights, Computer Science, Electronics, and Theatre Film and Television.
+The Institute for the Public Understanding of the Past is located in the Department of History at the Humanities Research Centre and works in an interdisciplinary context with academics from the departments of Archaeology, History of Art, English and Related Literature, Politics, the Centre for Applied Human Rights, Computer Science, Electronics, Sociology and Theatre, Film, Television and Interactive Media.

 - Institute for the Public Understanding of the Past (IPUP)

 - Tel: 01904 322961